crystal-ball/componentry/README.md

 ### Features

-- Feather light footprint at <12KB gzipped
+- Feather light footprint of <12KB gzipped
 - A++ accessibility built in to every component
 - Consistent APIs for easy usage
 - Designed for flexibility and component composition